Frequently Asked Questions

 If we decide to offer special night activities, these will be communicated to you by our coordinators.

-If you need to reach your child during the day, or if we need to reach you, communication will be through the camp coordinator on site.
-All members of the management team can be reached at 613-764-4444.
+If you need to communicate with your child during the day, or if we need to contact you, this will be done through the on-site camp coordinator.
+All team members can be reached at 613-764-4444 by selecting the appropriate extension.

 Yes.
 The shirt is mandatory and can be obtained at the reception of each camp.
 The cost is $15.